 The AdvoCare Texas Bowl is played every December in NRG Stadium in Houston, Texas, the home of the NFL’s Houston Texans.
-The AdvoCare Texas Bowl matches up a team from the Big 12 Conference and changing bid from the Conference-USA and the Big East conference.
+The AdvoCare Texas Bowl matches up a team from the Big 12 Conference and the SEC.
 This bowl game was first played in 2006 and replaced the Houston Bowl, played from 2000 to 2005.
 The Houston Bowl was played first as the GalleryFurniture.com bowl at the Astrodome, and was then moved to the new NRG Stadium as the EV1.Net Houston Bowl.
 When sponsorship fell through in 2005, the game was discontinued.
 The NFL network took over management and naming rights to the game in 2005, and the AdvoCare Texas Bowl was born.In 2011, Meineke Car Care Centers took over naming rights to the AdvoCare Texas Bowl, renaming the event to the Meineke Car Care Bowl of Texas.
 Now that the sponsorship has changed the game has gone back to the AdvoCare Texas Bowl.
 Score with TicketCity - the place to go for AdvoCare Texas Bowl tickets.

 2014 AdvoCare Texas Bowl Preview